Professor Tim McSweeney

 Yes

-Tim leads the Policing Institute for the Eastern Region's data-driven programme of research on public protection issues, funded by the Dawes Trust.
+Tim leads the International Policing and Public Protection Research Institute's data-driven programme of research on public protection issues, funded by the Dawes Trust.
 He has over 20 years’ experience of undertaking research, evaluation and consultancy examining the processes and impacts of different criminal justice interventions in the UK, Europe, and Australia.

 [email protected]